nzaillian/marcellus/README.md

   command="/home/git/marcellus/bin/marcellus authenticate joesmith", [other options] ssh-rsa [user's public key]

 This means that when user "joesmith" logs in the command "bin/marcellus" (relative to install root) is executed.
-As explained above, it has access to the original command issues to the ssh endpoint in the "SSH\_ORIGINAL\_COMMAND" environment variable, so it can choose whether to shell out and execute it (allow repo access) or ignore it (effectively deny repo access).
+As explained above, it has access to the original command issues to the ssh endpoint in the "SSH\_ORIGINAL\_COMMAND" environment variable, so it can choose whether to shell out and execute it with git shell (allow repo access) or ignore it (effectively deny repo access).
 How does it know what to do?

 First, it parses out the repo path from the command issued by the user.
 It then checks the target repo for a special file called ".mc-access".
-This file (also managed by Marcellus) contains a serialized list of the users who we can consider to have granted access to the repo.
-If Marcellus sees the client user in that list, it will allow access (shelling out and executing the command).
+This file (also managed by Marcellus) contains a serialized list of the users who we can consider to have granted access to the repo and their permissions ([:r], [:w] or [:r, :w]).
+If Marcellus sees the client user in that list and he has appropriate permissions, it will allow access (execute original command in git shell).
 If not, it will deny it.
 That's it.

+### Library

+The supplied runner script (bin/marcellus) is a thin wrapper around functionality defined in the modules in the "lib" directory.

+### Configuration

+You can find Marcellus' default path and shell options set in lib/marcellus/configuration.rb.You override Marcellus' defaults by dropping a file called ".marcellus-rc" in the "git" user's home directory.
+You can write a plain ruby tho this file (refer to lib/marcellus/configuration.rb for the available configuration options).
+For example:

+    Marcellus::config.authorized_keys_path = "/home/git/.ssh/authorized_keys"
+    Marcellus::config.repo_root = "/home/git/repositories"